sravyasambaturu/sravyasambaturu/README.md

 ## 🎓 Education
 **University of Michigan-Flint, MI – USA**
-*M.S. in Computer Science and Information Systems* | GPA: 4.0/4.0
+*M.S. in Computer Science and Information Systems*

 **Vignan Institute of Technology and Science, Telangana, India**
 *Bachelor of Technology in Mechanical Engineering*